Men in Black: Alien Attack: Interior queue

 Upon exiting the elevator, guests enter a hallway within the secret MIB Headquarters.
 Traveling down the hall, they pass the film's famous "worm guys" on break, several interactive doors to various labs, and through the alien scanners.
 At the end of the hallway, guests overlook the immigration and controls room, with a large video screen broadcasting the training information and alien twins, Bob and Bhnxaxx operating controls.
-Desks line the room with clipboards with Photos of aliens from the film are showed.
+Desks line the room with clipboards with Photos of aliens from the film are shown.
 On the first desk close to the normal queue the clipboard shows Kang from The Simpsons.
 They then move into the weapons room, and finally into the training facility, where a training vehicle awaits.
 Guests who use an Express Pass skip some rooms and meet the normal riders when they see the alien twins in the control rooms, then travel adjacent to the normal queue.